-Our surface mines in Kosse use scrapers to extract and haul the ore to the plant.
+Our surface mine in Kosse uses mechanical mining to extract sand ore from the reserve.
 The plant uses natural gas and electricity to produce whole grain silica.
 The reserves are part of the Simsboro member of the Rockdale Formation in central Texas.
 The facility is located approximately 90 miles south of Dallas and is accessible by major highways including U.S. Interstates 45 and 35.
 Once the product is appropriately processed, it is shipped by truck.

 We acquired the Kosse facility in 1987 by merger with the Ottawa Silica Company, which had historically used the property to produce whole grain silica for customers in industrial and specialty products end markets.
-Since acquiring the facility, we have renovated and upgraded its production capabilities to enable it to produce multiple products through various processing methods, including washing, hydraulic sizing, fluid bed drying, dry screening, centrifuging and spray drying.
+Since acquiring the facility, we have renovated and upgraded its production capabilities to enable it to produce multiple products through various processing methods, including washing, hydraulic sizing, fluid bed drying, dry screening, and centrifuging.
 These production techniques allow the Kosse facility to meet a wide variety of focused specifications on product composition from customers.
-As such, the Kosse facility services multiple end markets, such as glass, building products, fillers and extenders and recreation.
+As such, the Kosse facility services multiple end markets, such as building products, recreation, and oil and gas propants.